ZiddiaMUGEN/LuaSupernull/Library.md

 `music.StopMusic()` - Stops the currently playing music, if any music is playing.

 `music.GetSDLError()` - Utility function used internally to fetch the last error returned by the backing sound library.

+# Hooks Module

+Documentation around Hooks (an event system for MUGEN) is separated into `Hooks.md` as I anticipate it being a fairly large subsystem.

 # MLL Module